ManindraDeMel/Deep-Deblurring/README.md

 # Running the network
 Once the network has been trained, type the path of your blurred image in run.py (Ensure it is the same dimensions as the training images).
 Then once your execute the file you should see a file by the name of "Unblurred.jpg" in the root directory, this is the network's output of the un-blurred image.
-The output will also be in greyscale since the network does not support colour as of yet
+The output will also be in grayscale since the network does not support colour as of yet
 ![Running the algorithm](https://github.com/ManindraDeMel/Deep-Deblurring/blob/main/Screenshots/How_to_deblur.png)
 ### Dataset used to train the network: [Deblurred dataset](https://www.kaggle.com/kwentar/blur-dataset)